 - Buyer is an international cosmetics company (production and distribution).
 Target is a well-known B2C company that operates cosmetics stores in Australia.
 Buyer purchases Target to gain access to the Australian customer market segment.
 40% of the purchase price is allocated to Target's brand value. - Buyer is a producer of pharmaceutical products.
-Target is a research company with significant inprocess R&D. - Buyer is a supermarket chain operating several (physical) stores.
-Target operates an online shopping platform.
-The collection and analysis of customer data is key to Target's business model. - Alternative: What if Target operates the physical stores and Buyer operates the online platform?
+Target is a research company with significant inprocess R&D. + RUENLE (WHEN product is mallefed) + AMORFIERGION in Shorf WIN -0 [0005 projit M-

+Buyer is a supermarket chain operating several (physical) stores.
+Target operates an online shopping Interpretent operation and analysis of customer data is key to Target's business model.

+- Alternative: What if Target operates the physical stores and Buyer operates the online platform?